lexslo/book-worm/README.md

 ## Description
 A book search engine that uses the Google Books API.

-This app was originally built with a RESTful API and refactored to be a GraphQL API built with Apollo Server.
+This app was originally built with a RESTful API.
+It has been refactored to be a GraphQL API built with Apollo Server.
 This uses the MERN stack:

 - React front end
 - MongoDB database